gamma-delta/HackSlashRun/README.md

 Currently, the server only works on Windows.
 Eventually, it will be avaliable for other platforms.

 ### For Beginners
+First, you'll need to get the server itself.
+Check the releases page !!TODO ADD RELEASES.
+Put it in a folder anywhere.
+Next to it, make another folder to put the missions in.
+[You can download missions here](https://github.com/gamma-delta/HSRMissions/tree/72d9d3779b62314e0b1def37de78d3792cdde7b2).

-First, get your IP address.
+Next, get your IP address.
 You can Google `what's my ip` or you can do it the hacker way:

 Open up a terminal by searching for `cmd` or `Command Prompt` with Cortana, and type in `ipconfig`.
 Look for the section that says `Wireless LAN adapter Wi-Fi` and write down the thing after `IPv4 Address`.
 It should be 4 numbers seperated with periods, like `123.45.67.89`.